Kinect Sports Rivals

-Kinect Sports Rivals (also known as Kinect Sports: Season Three) is a sports video game developed by Rare and published by Microsoft Studios for the Xbox One.
+Kinect Sports Rivals is a sports video game developed by Rare and published by Microsoft Studios for the Xbox One.
 It is the third game in the Kinect Sports series and utilizes the console's Kinect motion-sensing camera.
-The game was announced during Microsoft's E3 2013 press event and was released on April 8, 2014.
+The game was announced during Microsoft's E3 2013 press event and was released in 2014.

 Gameplay

 The game features sports such as bowling, jetski racing, rock climbing, soccer, target shooting, and tennis.